stummjr/doc.scrapinghub.com/autoscraping.rst

 In most cases you don't need to run a new annotating job, as the captured pages in this mode are reusable.
 Each time you add a template or modify one, these changes will be reflected in extracted items after you reload the captured pages.
 But there are situations when you may need to run a new annotating job.

-Right now, annotating jobs are limited by number of pages
-(1000 by default).
+Right now, annotating jobs are limited by number of pages (1000 by default).
 This is a very important mechanism in order to avoid infinite crawling loop traps under certain conditions.
 The normal jobs are also limited, but in a different way, which consist on checking the number of items extracted each hour.
 And if this count does not accomplish a given threshold, then the job will be automatically stopped.

+Because of this reason, usually you will get much more crawled pages in a normal job than in the annotating job, and so you can discover that there are some items not extracted, or not correctly extracted, in a normal job, but you can't annotate it because it was not captured in the annotating job, and so you have to try a new annotating job with spider link filters in order to avoid to capture unnecessary pages and so leave place for capturing the important ones.

+Link filters are a very important issue in spider development, not only because they allow to capture more relevant pages in annotating jobs, but also because they will greatly improve the performance of normal jobs, as avoiding to crawl unnecessary pages will not only yield to complete the site crawling in less time, but also to an increase of the item/hour rate, thus reducing the risk of unexpected early stop of job as result of an unaccomplished item/hour rate threshold.

 This section has been a basic, but very important, overview of general concepts that you must know in order to better understand the detailed description that will come on following sections.